Do design studies students get the career guidance they need?

 • Track topic volume and sentiment for career guidance support in design studies from provider to school and cohort, and compare like-for-like across demographics.

-• Drill into international, disabled, part-time and apprenticeship learners to identify gaps and evidence improvement.
+• Drill into international, disabled, part-time and apprenticeship learners to identify where career support, portfolio guidance or employer access is falling short.

 • Create concise, anonymised briefings for programme teams and careers services; export tables and charts for quick sharing.

-• Monitor whether programme-integrated guidance, exemplars and employer activity shift sentiment and opportunity conversion over time.
+• Monitor whether programme-integrated guidance, exemplars and employer activity improve sentiment and opportunity conversion over time.

 Request a walkthrough